The geometric classification of nilpotent Lie-Yamaguti, Bol and compatible Lie algebras: Preliminaries: the algebraic classification

 \section{Preliminaries: the algebraic classification}

 All the algebras below will be over $\mathbb C$ and all the linear maps will be $\mathbb C$-linear.
-For simplicity, every time we write the multiplication table of an algebra the products of basic elements whose values are zero or can be recovered from the commutativity or from the anticommutativity are omitted.
+For simplicity, every time we write the multiplication table of an algebra the products of basis elements whose values are zero or can be recovered from the commutativity or from the anticommutativity are omitted.
 The notion of a nontrivial algebra means that the multiplication is nonzero.
-In this section, we present the necessary concepts related to Lie-Yamaguti algebras, Bol algebras, and compatible Lie algebras.
-We present the algebraic classification of four-dimensional nilpotent Lie-Yamaguti algebras, four-dimensional nilpotent Bol algebras.
+In this section, we present the necessary concepts related to Lie--Yamaguti algebras, Bol algebras, and compatible Lie algebras.
+We present the algebraic classification of four-dimensional nilpotent Lie--Yamaguti algebras, four-dimensional nilpotent Bol algebras.

-\begin{definition} Let $\mathcal{L}$ be an algebra with one bilinear multiplication $[\cdot, \cdot]$ and one trilinear multiplication $[\cdot, \cdot,\cdot]$ $\big($resp., two bilinear multiplications $[\cdot,\cdot]$ and $\{\cdot,\cdot\} \big)$, then $\mathfrak D$ is a derivation if it satisfies
+\begin{definition} Let $\mathcal{L}$ be an algebra with one bilinear multiplication $[\cdot, \cdot]$ and one trilinear multiplication $[\cdot, \cdot,\cdot]$ $\big($resp., two bilinear multiplications $[\cdot,\cdot]$ and $\{\cdot,\cdot\} \big)$.
+Then $\mathfrak D$ is a derivation if it satisfies

 \end{definition}